 long time, have a hole (perforation) in your colon, or are at risk for cancer.
 You

 may also need surgery if other treatment fails.
 Or if the side effects of steroids

 and other medicines become harmful.

 There are several types of surgery, including:

-entire colon and your rectum are removed.
-A small opening (stoma) is made in your
+whole colon and your rectum are removed.
+A small opening (stoma) is made in your belly

-belly wall.
-The bottom part of your small intestine (the ileum) is attached to the
+wall.
+The bottom part of your small intestine (the ileum) is attached to the new opening.

-new opening.
 Your stool will come out of this opening.
-It will collect in a drainage
+It will collect in a drainage bag that will

 Ileoanal anastomosis.
 Your whole colon and the diseased lining of your rectum are removed.
 The outer muscles